Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/SortingAlgorithms.md

 ---

-*For example code, see the linked files in the `Examples` folder.
+*For example code, see the linked files in the `./Examples` folder.
 To add more algorithms, create a new file and add its link above.*